We bring the vehicle to you

 Accessible Transportation That Picks You Up

-COTA Mainstream offers origin-to-destination rides for people whose functional limitations prevent them from riding COTA’s fixed route buses.
+COTA Mainstream offers origin-to-destination rides for people whose functional limitations prevent them from riding COTA’s fixed-route vehicles.
 Eligible riders can choose from two Mainstream options:

-- Mainstream service – Reserve your shared-ride trip through the COTA Reservations Department phone line, email or fax line.
+- Mainstream service – Reserve your shared-ride trip through the COTA Reservations Department phone line, fax line, or via the web.

 - Mainstream on-demand service (powered by UZURV) – Call the UZURV Call Center (614-344-4488) to reserve private, accessible, same-day, non-stop, door-to-door service.